csosa27/RoboND-Rover-Project/README.md

 ##### C. drive_rover.py modifications:

 ###### a.
-Made these changes to the __init__() function to provide the extra variables to the rover for storing rock sample distance and angles, along with a string variable that&#39;s used to prompt in different situations for testing and debugging purposes.
+Made these changes to the __init__() function to provide the extra variables to the rover for storing rock sample distance and angles, along with a string variable that's used to prompt in different situations for testing and debugging purposes.

 	def __init__(self):